-From the first episode with so-called “clinically isolated symptoms,” about 50% of individuals will develop the disease within 2 years, while roughly 10% will no longer show any MS related symptoms.
+From the first episode with so-called “clinically isolated symptoms,” about 50% of individuals will develop the disease within 2 years, while roughly 10% will no longer show any MS-related symptoms.

-The initial episode can manifest with a variety of symptoms, ranging from non-specific numbness, tingling and balance issues with double vision to severe muscle weakness and fatigue.
+The initial episode can manifest with a variety of symptoms, ranging from non-specific numbness, tingling, and balance issues with double vision to severe muscle weakness and fatigue.
 Some people will have mild symptoms over their lifetime, while others will end up in a wheelchair.

 Generally speaking, doctors classify the progression of MS based on four types (or patterns):

 - Relapsing-remitting MS (RR MS) – As its name implies, this form of MS is characterized by acute attacks followed by remissions, and is usually seen during the early stages of the disease.
 This is the most common form of MS, seen in 80% of MS sufferers.
-During the acute attacks, the symptoms worsen and they last anywhere from several days to weeks.
-After an acute attack, an individual may recover partially, fully, or in some cases no recovery of some functions at all will be seen.
+During acute attacks, the symptoms worsen and they last anywhere from several days to weeks.
+After an acute attack, an individual may recover partially, or fully, or in some cases, no recovery of some functions at all will be seen.
 The recovery time may take anywhere from a few weeks to months.
 Overall, the disease does not progress (worsen) between two acute attacks.

 - Primary progressive MS (PP MS) – In this form of the disease, there is a gradual worsening of symptoms and disability, and we don’t see the relapse remission pattern anymore.
 Statistics show that roughly 15% of those affected by MS will display this form.

-- Secondary progressive MS (SP MS) – Patients initially present with relapsing-remitting form that over time (anywhere from a few months to years or even decades) evolves into a progressive MS.
+- Secondary progressive MS (SP MS) – Patients initially present with a relapsing-remitting form that over time (anywhere from a few months to years or even decades) evolves into a progressive MS.